Waterproof Eyeliner for Waterline: The Ultimate Guide

 4. Why does my waterproof eyeliner still smudge on my waterline?

-Even waterproof eyeliner for waterline can smudge if the waterline isn’t properly prepped (i.e., not dried before application), if you’re rubbing your eyes, or if the formula simply isn’t robust enough for your eye’s natural moisture levels.
+Even waterproof eyeliner for the waterline can smudge if the waterline isn’t properly prepped (i.e., not dried before application), if you’re rubbing your eyes, or if the formula simply isn’t robust enough for your eye’s natural moisture levels.
 Trying a different, more tenacious formula or setting it with a powder might help.

 5. What’s the difference between waterlining and tightlining?